boilerplatejs/core/README.md

 ## Core Bundle

-Bundle designed for use within the App Studio platform.
+Bundle designed for use within the Machete app theming platform.

 ---